makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 ### Finding 6: Larger models benefit more from transfer

-* pretrained models achieve substantially higher performance, it’s difficult to
+* pretrained models achieve substantially higher performance
 * baselines start from very different places.
-Cost equivalent curves place everything in comparable units, equivalent baseline cost (e.g., number of
+Cost equivalent curves place everything in comparable units, equivalent baseline cost
 * Figure 4 compares transfer from RAINBOW to COMMONSENSE QA across model size
 * larger models seem to benefit more from transfer, saving more examples
-* Since smaller models require more gradient updates to converge (Kaplan+ 2020), it’s important to note that we held the number of gradient updates fixed for comparison.
-Exploring whether this trend holds in different contexts, as well as theoretical explanations, are directions for future
+* smaller models require more gradient updates to converge (Kaplan+ 2020) => we held the number of gradient updates fixed for comparison
+  * Exploring whether this trend holds in different contexts, as well as theoretical explanations, are directions for future

 ### Finding 7: Sequential training wins across model sizes.
 Figure 4